 Conflict of Interest

-conflict of interest occurs when a lawyer's personal interests or relationships could interfere with their ability to represent a client effectively.
+A conflict of interest occurs when a lawyer's personal interests or relationships could interfere with their ability to represent a client effectively.
 For example, if a lawyer has a close personal relationship with someone involved in the case, they may be unable to remain impartial.
 In such situations, the lawyer may withdraw from the case to avoid potential ethical violations.

 Unethical Course of Action